tock/tock/doc/reference/trd-appid.md

 If no `AppCredentialsChecker` is provided, the kernel skips this check and transitions the process into the Unstarted state.

 To check the integrity of a process, the kernel scans the footers in order, starting at the beginning of that process's footer region.
 At each `TbfFooterV2Credentials` footer it encounters, the kernel calls `check_credentials` on the provided `AppCredentialsChecker`.
 If `check_credentials` returns `Accept`, the kernel stops processing credentials and calls `mark_credentials_pass` on the process, which transitions it to the Unstarted state.
-If the `Verifier` returns `Reject`, the kernel stops processing credentials and calls `mark_credentials_fail` on the process, which transitions it to the Failed state.
+If the `AppCredentialsChecker` returns `Reject`, the kernel stops processing credentials and calls `mark_credentials_fail` on the process, which transitions it to the Failed state.

 If the `AppCredentialsChecker` returns `Pass`, the kernel tries the next `TbfFooterV2Credentials`, if there is one.
 If the kernel reaches